There are approximately 140 official road signs in the UK. But with variations and combinations the number you might see if much much higher.

 - Motorway signs if you'll be driving on motorways

 Practice makes perfect.
 Use theory test apps that show you road signs and ask what they mean.
-The more you practice, the more automatic your recognition becomes.
+The more you practice, the more you'll remember.

-Once you're comfortable with road signs, you might want to review other essential topics like understanding mobile phone laws when driving in the UK.
+Once you're comfortable with UK road signs and their meanings, you might want to review other essential topics like understanding mobile phone laws when driving in the UK.

 Understanding UK road signs is just one part of getting a UK driving licence.
-Once you're ready to drive, you'll need car insurance that recognizes your experience.
+Once you're ready to drive, you'll need car insurance that recognises your experience.

 Get a quote today to see how much you could save.